mozilla-b2g/MozITP/README.md

 * Download and install VirtualBox Extension Pack from [here](https://www.virtualbox.org/wiki/Downloads).
 * Then [set up USB for VirtualBox](https://help.ubuntu.com/community/VirtualBox/USB) by `sudo adduser <USERNAME> vboxusers`
 * Re-login or restart your PC.
+* Make sure you enable Intel VT-x and VT-d in BIOS

 ## Mac OS X